markcerqueira/markcerqueira.github.com/_posts/2019/2019-09-15-dragon-quest-xi-demo-is-bonkers.md

 title: "The Dragon Quest XI Demo Is Bonkers"
 description: ""
 category:
-tags: [jprg, video games, dragon quest]
+tags: [jrpg, video games, dragon quest]
 ---

 **Dragon Quest XI: Echoes of an Elusive Age** came out on the PS4 and Steam on September 18th, 2018.
 While I'm a big fan of the Dragon Quest series, Square Enix said the game would be coming to the Nintendo Switch in the future so I held off on picking it up.
 Fast forward to this weekend when I downloaded the Dragon Quest XI demo on my Switch to give it a go before committing to purchasing it on its release date: September 27th, 2019.